 Despite his initial aid in stopping the highway, President Carter helped the idea reemerge in 1982 as the Presidential Parkway.
 His support for the road project was now tendered on the understanding that part of the land would be used for his Presidential Library.
 Neighborhood groups reignited their advocacy and began assembling.
 Road Busters, an informal collective, participated in nonviolent civil actions while CAUTION Inc (Citizens Against Unnecessary Thoroughfares in Older Neighborhoods) led the legal battle against the DOT roads.
 Over the years CAUTION spent more than $600,000 in legal fees and received nearly $600,000 more in pro-bono services to defeat the roads.

 In 1990 with a change in Mayor and the 1996 Olympic Games looming, a final push was made to resolve the fighting and come to a final resolution.
-The final settlement between CAUTION and the GaDOT was signed in June 1992 and effectively killed the toll roads as planned.
+The final settlement between CAUTION, the City of Atlanta, and the GaDOT was signed in June 1992 and effectively killed the toll roads as planned.
 In turn a dramatically scaled down road, the modern day Freedom Parkway, was agreed to.

 In 1990 the Atlanta office of the landscape architecture firm EDAW was brought in by CODA (the Corporation for Olympic Development in Atlanta) to plan and design Freedom Park – the more than 200 acres of leftover greenspace surrounding Freedom Parkway.
 Already set forth was a plan for an Olmsted-ian theme for the park which would use public open space to build a sense of community, respect the landscape and preserve the topography, use indigenous plants, create wide paths and drives, and sensitively integrate built elements into the plan.

 The first phase of Freedom Park opened just before the 1996 Olympics and in 1997 CAUTION changed its name to Freedom Park Conservancy, adopting a new mission to steward this new park.
-The Park was officially dedicated in 2000 and was designed as Atlanta’s Public Art Park by Atlanta City Council in 2007.
+The Park was officially dedicated in 2000 and was designated as Atlanta’s Public Art Park by Atlanta City Council in 2007.